obsidian-community/obsidian-full-calendar/docs/calendars/caldav.md

 ## Non-working providers

-There are a few providers which are not yet supported by the CalDAV sync option:
+There are a few providers which are not yet supported by the CalDAV sync option.

--   Google Calendar requires OAuth instead of HTTP basic authentication.